-6.3.2 Neighborhood Analysis
+6.3.2 NEIGHBORHOOD ANALYSIS

-A neighborhood is a geographical area which is defined by physical, economic, political and social boundaries.
+A neighborhood is a geographical area that is defined by physical, economic, political and social boundaries.
 Analysis of neighborhoods involves identifying properties that are similarly affected by these factors.
 Along with proper classification of properties, this process furthers the goal of appraisal uniformity and equity in mass appraisal models.